The Best Way to Learn a Language is to Use the Language

 “Hello, could I please buy a bus ticket?”

 … and so on.
 It may feel a bit weird at first, but it’s a great way to practice speaking when you don’t have a partner and to identify when there is vocabulary that you are struggling with.

-A Brazilian friend of mine who is learning English takes this a bit further and actually records herself.
-She developed the habit of choosing random subjects and talking about them alone for several minutes.
+A Brazilian friend who is learning English takes this a bit further and records herself.
+She habitually chose random subjects and talked about them alone for several minutes.
 As time goes by, she can listen to herself and can see how much she has improved.

 Your smartphone probably has an application for voice recording.
 You can use it to make notes and record long monologues.
-It may be awkward at first, but I guarantee that it will help improve your speaking skills.
+It may be awkward initially, but I guarantee it will help improve your speaking skills.

 Do you journal?

-To keep a diary you no longer need a padlocked notebook, as in the old day; just an app with a password.
+To keep a diary, you no longer need a padlocked notebook, as in the old days, just an app with a password.
 There are thousands of options, like Day One, available on IOs and Android, where you can record everything you want, with voice notes, videos, and images.

-Writing a diary can work as a therapy: you can vent as much as you like and practice your writing skills at the same time.
+Writing a diary can work as a therapy: you can vent as much as you like and practice your writing skills simultaneously.
 Diaries also work as time travel; you can go back and reread what you wrote and see how things have changed (including how your language has developed).